adrenlinerush/portscan/README.md

 #### Corners Cut:

-* Code is not optimized.
-One example is that /scan writes to the db and then uses the same function as /scan/scan_id to query the db to retrieve it instead of using data in memory.
-This was done for speed of development.
-* No thought was put into whether functionality should be put into separate class/module for reuseability.
-* I did not put much thought into language, framework, or data storage.
-Is flask the best option out there and would a nosql database have been better?
-Would a redis cache met the requirements?
+* Code was cranked out quickly using tools that was most comfortable with.
+* Given more time would probably have used other database and potentially api framework.
+* Also, would optimize code for speed.
+Example: not goto to database after scan to retreive scan results for return.
 * Very little error handling and input validation done.
 * Database uses root user instead of user with only permissions required for application.
-* Database probably wouldn't be in a container but an RDS instance or alike.
+* Database probably wouldn't be in a container but an managed cloud service.
 * There is no authentication on the api.
 * The application is running without encryption.
-* Makefile is very simple and rudimentary.